Data is not the problem

 The rate of growth in the cost of data outstrips the rate of growth of the market it supports.

-This highlights the challenge facing digital organisations; that the ever-increasing level of investment required by “data” is not delivering the promised commercial impact and is, paradoxically, limiting decision making in marketing investment and digital transformation programmes with organisations investing in 'more data' for the sake of having 'more data'
+This highlights the challenge facing digital organisations; that the ever-increasing level of investment required for “data” is not delivering the promised commercial impact and is, paradoxically, limiting decision making with organisations investing in 'more data' simply for the sake of having 'more data'

-In reality however, the challenge is not that organisations are unable to measure what is happening (the data) but struggle to understand why it is happening (the insight).
+In reality, the challenge is not that organisations are unable to measure what is happening (the data) but struggle to understand why it is happening (the insight).

 Data vs Insight